 Treatment

-The antiviral drug called Tecovirimat, or TPOXX, which is approved to treat smallpox, is available for treatment of monkeypox through a CDC emergency protocol.
-In New York City, treatment is available to eligible people at NYC Health + Hospitals and other health systems, as well as at some primary care practices.
-We expect that treatment will be more widely available soon.
+The antiviral drug called Tecovirimat, or TPOXX, which is approved to treat smallpox, is available for treatment of mpox through a CDC emergency protocol.
+In New York City, treatment is available to eligible people through the STOMP trial.
+For individuals not wishing to participate in the trial, NYC Health + Hospitals and other health systems, as well as some primary care practices, offer the treatment.
+There are other treatments that may be considered for patients with severe or worsening disease despite treatment with tecovirimat.

 For More Information

-- Visit Monkeypox – NYC Health to learn more about cases in NYC, transmission, prevention, symptoms, and eligibility for vaccination, testing and treatment.
+Visit Mpox – NYC Health to learn more about cases in NYC, transmission, prevention, symptoms, and eligibility for vaccination, testing and treatment.